 Codon bias, GC content, and genome size may be particularly relevant in pulse-driven systems, but it is still unknown how they may relate to growth in soils where water and nutrient supply are more abundant and consistent.
 For example, the frequency of cycles of drying and rewetting are known to influence microbial community responses to rewetting (71).
 Although this may be tied to shifts in community composition, it does not preclude plasticity in the physiological response of individual taxa.
 Frequency of rain events could potentially influence the response of these traits to rewetting events.

 How genomic traits relate to growth in environments where change is gradual is also not well understood.
 A complete picture of the relationship between genomic traits and activity of soil bacteria requires assessing these relationships across environments and stimuli.
-Although the growth rates of soil bacteria under stable conditions are often difficult to measure—recent advancements in isotopic vapor labeling allow for the study of bacteria growth rates without the addition of water or nutrients (72, 73) and provides a promising avenue to study growth in environments without perturbation.
+Although the growth rates of soil bacteria under stable conditions are often difficult to measure—recent advancements in isotopic vapor labeling allow for the study of bacterial growth rates without the addition of water or nutrients (72, 73) and provides a promising avenue to study growth in environments without perturbation.

 It is essential to underscore the potential of these traits for predicting growth and transcription.
 Even though the most predictive traits could account for approximately 50% of the variance in growth, it's important to acknowledge the limitations in terms of sample size and the potential for bias resulting from metagenomic binning.
 Consequently, the extent of predictive power these traits possess for forecasting growth in response to real-world phenomena remains uncertain; additional studies and data will offer more clarity on these relationships.
 These considerations should guide us when making conclusions about the growth potential of microbial communities.